Aqua Running

 The great advantage of flotation devices is that they allow the

-athlete to learn the proper running technique without having to keep themselves
+athlete to learn the proper running technique without keeping themselves

 afloat.

-The Aqua-jogger is convenient and easy to wear, but is less
+The Aqua-jogger is convenient and easy to wear but is less useful for larger, heavier athletes because of its constant buoyancy factor.

-worn tightly and this may constrict breathing in some athletes.
+worn tightly, which may constrict breathing in some athletes.

 freedom to move around.